dtinit/data-transfer-project/Documentation/Keys.md

 ### Running locally via Docker

-When running via Docker you will pass in an envionment file via the `-e <file>` flag see [distributions/demo-server/env.secrets.template](../distributions/demo-server/env.secrets.template) for a template.
+When running via Docker you will pass in an environment file via the `-e <file>` flag see [distributions/demo-server/env.secrets.template](../distributions/demo-server/env.secrets.template) for a template.